Gambang, Pahang: Education

-Gambang had been developed to be an Education City since the past ten years starting with the building of Kolej Universiti Kejuruteraan dan Teknologi Malaysia (KUKTEM) or now known as Universiti Malaysia Pahang.
-After Universiti Malaysia Pahang was built, the Federal Government under the Ministry of Education had formed a foundation college here in Gambang, namely Kolej Matrikulasi Pahang, with their first intake on 5 April 2003.
+Gambang had been developed to be an education city in the past ten years, starting with the building of Kolej Universiti Kejuruteraan dan Teknologi Malaysia (KUKTEM), now known as Universiti Malaysia Pahang.
+After Universiti Malaysia Pahang was built, the Federal Government under the Ministry of Education formed a foundation college in Gambang, named Kolej Matrikulasi Pahang, with the first intake of students starting on 5 April 2003.

-Currently, the government is in the process of building a Universiti Teknologi MARA's branch in Gambang.
+Currently, the government is in the process of building a Universiti Teknologi MARA branch in Gambang.
 The project had just been started.
-On the same time, the government builds the permanent pre-university campus of International Islamic University Malaysia.
-Even though the campus is expected to be completed in 2016, the campus is expected to start its operation in January 2014.
+At the same time, the government built the permanent pre-university campus of International Islamic University Malaysia.

-Other than universities and colleges, a Sport's school is also here in Gambang.
-Sekolah Sukan Pahang (or known by the locals as Sekolah Sukan Gambang) is the third Sport's School formed after Sekolah Sukan Bukit Jalil and Sekolah Sukan Tunku Mahkota Ismail.
-The school is located directly in front of Universiti Malaysia Pahang main entrance.
-Akademi Bolasepak Negara Mokhtar Dahari, a football academy for young talent is located adjacent to Sekolah Sukan Pahang, starting its first intake in 2018.
+Other than universities and colleges, a sports school was also built in Gambang.
+Sekolah Sukan Pahang (or known by the locals as Sekolah Sukan Gambang) is the third sports school formed after Sekolah Sukan Bukit Jalil and Sekolah Sukan Tunku Mahkota Ismail.
+The school is located directly in front of the main entrance to Universiti Malaysia Pahang.
+Akademi Bolasepak Negara Mokhtar Dahari, a football academy for young talents, is located adjacent to Sekolah Sukan Pahang.
+It started its first intake in 2018.

 Attractions

-Gambang Waterpark entrance as seen from main road.
+Gambang Water Park entrance as seen from the main road.

-Gambang is a small town outside Pahang's capital, Kuantan.
-The main attraction here in Gambang is the Bukit Gambang Resort City.
-Currently, Bukit Gambang Resort City houses to apartments building, hotels and a water-recreational centre.
-Located 8 km from Universiti Malaysia Pahang, Bukit Gambang Resort City is a tourist attraction in and outside of Malaysia.
+The main attraction in Gambang is the Bukit Gambang Resort City.
+Currently, Bukit Gambang Resort City houses apartments, hotels, and a water-recreational centre.
+Located eight kilometers from Universiti Malaysia Pahang, Bukit Gambang Resort City is a tourist attraction among Malaysians and non-Malaysians.

-Other than the resort, Pusat Rekreasi Sungai Pancing (Pancing River Recreational Centre) is also located here.
-It's a waterfall outside of the jungle in Gambang and a popular spot for the locals to spend their weekends.
+Apart from the resort, Pusat Rekreasi Sungai Pancing (Pancing River Recreational Centre) is also located there.
+It is a waterfall outside of the jungle in Gambang, and a popular spot for the locals to spend their weekend.

-During Ramadhan (Muslim's fasting month), there will be a bazaar held in Gambang.
-It sells a wide variety of food from traditional cakes to dessert.
-The bazaar will be opened at Gambang's main crossroad, located 2 Kilometres from the Gambang's toll gate.
+During Ramadan (the Islamic fasting month), there is a bazaar held in Gambang.
+It sells a wide variety of food, from traditional cakes to desserts.
+The bazaar will be opened at Gambang's main crossroads, located two kilometres from Gambang's toll gate.